centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-core.md

 #### Others

-- [Monitoring] Removed obsolete code to export of graph in CSV
+- [Monitoring] Removed obsolete code for exporting a graph in CSV.

 ### 21.10.13